patrick-kidger/torchcde/README.md

 This is done by splitting the control `X` up into windows, and computing the _logsignature_ of the control over each window.
 The logsignature is a transform known to extract the information that is most important to describing how `X` controls a CDE.

-This is supported by the `logsignature_windows` function, which takes in data, and produces a transformed path in logsignature space:
+This is supported by the `logsignature_windows` function, which takes in data, and produces a transformed path, that now exists in logsignature space:
 ```python
 batch, length, channels = 1, 100, 2
 t = torch.linspace(0, 1, length)